How to Update WHOIS Information for Your HostGator Domain

-You must keep your WHOIS contact information up-to-date so you'll receive notifications about your domain name (such as reminders on when it expires), as well as register yourself as the domain's owner in case of a dispute.
+You must keep your WHOIS contact information up-to-date so you'll receive notifications about your domain name (such as reminders when it expires), and you must register yourself as the domain's owner in case of a dispute.

 Want to know more about WHOIS?
 Please check out the following articles.